 Dementia is a progressive disease and affects each person differently.
 A diagnosis doesn’t mean the person will have to stop their daily routine or give up working right away.

 If someone says they have been diagnosed with dementia, take them at their word.
-Even if a person doesn't seem "old" enough – after all, they may have young onset dementia.
+Even if a person doesn't seem "old" enough, they may have young onset dementia.

 3. Use person-centred language

 We don’t tolerate racial jokes or jokes about other diseases such as cancer.
 Yet dementia jokes are common.
 Don't punch down on people living with dementia by making jokes at their expense.